tonybro233/silly-batch/README-en.md

 # silly-batch
-Silly Batch is a simple tool for java that seek for process order-independent data quickly.
-Sometimes you just want handle batch of data quickly, the order of the output is not in consider and you don't need some complex features like recover execution, the work flow is simple and the most important things are three core steps: reading, processing and writing.
-Coincidentally you don't want to use some big data frameworks like Hadoop or you don't have clusters at the same time, then you can use Silly Batch to help you accelerate your jobs.
+Silly Batch is a simple Java batch tool that aimed for fast processing of order-independent data.
+Sometimes you just want handle batch of data quickly, the order of the output is not in consider and you don't need some complex features like execution recover, the work flow of your work is simple and focus on the three core steps: reading, processing and writing.
+Coincidentally you don't want to use some big data frameworks like Hadoop or you just don't have clusters, then you can use Silly Batch to help you accelerate your jobs.
 You can also use Silly Batch to do some concurrent performance tests quickly.

 ### Setup